alerque/decasify/typst/README.md

-# Decasify package for Typst
+# Decasify Package for Typst

 A thin wrapper around the [decasify](https://github.com/alerque/decasify) library providing Typst functions for locale and style guide aware text casing functions.
-Provides functionns for title-case (and other cases) that adapt to the language of the current document context.
+Provides functions for title-case (and other cases) that adapt to the language of the current document context.
 Includes support for Turkish and multiple style guides.

+## Example One

+* The heading in this example will automatically be converted to title case.
+* The body text is untouched, but a manual command is used to sentence case a whole phrase.
+* Changing the text language, we show using the functions again will follow the new language rules.

 ```typst
 #import "decasify.typ": *